SkiFire13/atpl-exercises/exercises/ex23.typ

 // Note 11 ex 11
 #exercise[
-  If instead of the rule (T-APP) the following rule were defined, would the safety theorem still be true?
+  If instead of the rule (T-APP) the following rule was defined, would the safety theorem still be true?
   #align(center, box(prooftree(
     axiom($Gamma tack.r M : T -> T$),
     axiom($Gamma tack.r N : T$),